awslabs/kubeflow-manifests/example/aws/cognito/README.md

 Create two certificates in Certificate Manager for each `*.example.com` and `*.platform.example.com` in respective order by following [this document](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html#request-public-console).
 One in N.Virginia and one in the region where your platform is running.
 That is because Cognito [requires](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-add-custom-domain.html) a certificate in N.Virginia in order to have a custom domain for a user pool.
 The second is required by the ingress-gateway in case the platform does not run in N.Virginia, in our example Oregon.
 For the validation of both certificates, you will be asked to create one record in the hosted zone we created above.

 1. Following is a screenshot showing an issued certificate.
 See highlighted.
-Note: Status turns to issued after few minutes of **creating the record in hosted zone**
+Note: Status turns to issued after few minutes of **creating the record in hosted zone**.
     1. ![successfully issued certificate](./images/screenshot-2.0-1.png)
-2. Following is a screenshot of [platform.example.com](http://platform.example.com/) hosted zone showing the certificate has been added
+2. Following is a screenshot of [platform.example.com](http://platform.example.com/) hosted zone showing the certificate has been added:
     1. ![DNS record for certificate](./images/screenshot-2.0-2.png)

 ## 3.0 Cognito User Pool